Table of contents

 Compared to full pods:

-• Fixed resource configurations
+• Fixed GPU configurations per provider

 • No custom Docker images

-• No SSH access
+• No direct SSH access (use web terminal)

 • Single GPU typically